-If you’ve got a VSCO girl in your house having them create their own reusable water bottle can help them to identify it easier when out with friends.
+If you’ve got a earth conscious kid in your house having them create their own reusable water bottle can help them to identify it easier when out with friends.
 Stop germ spreading and give them something unique to create.

 When I was a kid we didn’t have kits like this, we had to use those big encyclopedia collections that no one ever used in order to press our flowers.
 At least with this, your project won’t get accidentally put away in the bookshelf.

 If your kid has an interest in sewing this is a great book to have.
 The can create projects they love while learning how to safely use the equipment necessary for sewing.

 DIY Journaling Set

 If you have a journaler this is a great starter kit for creating a life time of success in journaling and planning.
 I personally love my bullet journal and I would have loved to have this kit when I was younger.

 While I imagine adult supervision is necessary for this kit it still seems like a fun kit to try.
 This is a great activity for your kid who wants to give their friends something fun.
 Plus making your own soap is a great skill and can turn into a fantastic future hobby or business for them too.